 The framework for successful network security has three phases:

-- Protection: Configure systems and networks correctly and ensure there are no vulnerabilities.
+- Protection: Configure systems and networks correctly to ensure no vulnerabilities exist.

-- Detection: Identify dangers before the attacker does damage or spreads through the network.
+- Detection: Identify potential threats before the attacker causes damage or spreads through the network.

 - Reaction: Quickly eliminate threats and return the network to a safe state.